Using an employer of record in Chile

 Public holidays

-There are 16 public holidays in Chile.
-Holidays that fall on the weekend are usually forfeited.
+There are 17 public holidays in Chile.

 HolidayDate

-New Years DayJanuary 1st
+New Year’s DayJanuary 1st

 Good FridayMarch or April (date changes yearly)